jwds1978/jwds1978.github.io/index.md

 > As a software developer, I've had an expansive professional history.
 Many will recognize me from cPanel and/or WHMCS.
 >
 > At this point in my life, I'm considering doing more open-source work than I have in years past.
-However, with that said, I still need to eat and stuff as well.
+However, with that said, I still need to eat and stuff as well though.
 >
 > Anyhow, this Web site is far from complete.
 I'm only just getting started on it.